-- whether the conviction or other matter revealed is relevant to the position in question; - the seriousness of any offence or other matter revealed; - the length of time since the offence or other matter occurred; - whether the applicant has a pattern of offending behaviour or other relevant matters; - whether the applicant's circumstances have changed since the offending behaviour or other relevant matters; and the circumstances surrounding the offence and the explanation(s) offered by the applicant.
+- the length of time since the offence or other matter occurred - whether the applicant has a pattern of offending behaviour or other relevant matters - whether the applicant's circumstances have changed since the offending behaviour or other relevant matters; and - the circumstances surrounding the offence and the explanation(s) offered by the applicant.

-If the post involves regular contact with children, it is the School's normal policy to consider it a high risk to employ anyone who has been convicted at any time of any of the following offences:
+If the post involves regular contact with children, it is the School's normal policy to consider it a high risk to employ anyone who has been convicted at any time of any the following offences:

-- murder, manslaughter, rape, other serious sexual offences, grievous bodily harm or other serious acts of violence; or - serious Class A drug related offences, robbery, burglary, theft, deception or fraud.
+- murder, manslaughter, rape, other serious sexual offences, grievous bodily harm or other serious acts of violence; or - serious class A drug related offences, robbery, burglary, theft, deception or fraud.